 This is the Canadian Sumas Mountain – not the US one !
 Sumas Mountain is located in North Abbotsford.
 The route starts on Upper Sumas Mountain Road and enters the forest to the east.
 The trail starts out with a gentle descent across a ravine and then it rises from there to Chadsey Lake.
-Near the 2km mark, you enter onto a forest service road, where you take a right, follow the road for a short distance and join the trail again.
-Alternatively, there is a great view northwards down the FSR (this can be done on the way up or way down).
+Near the 2km mark, you enter onto a forest service road, where you take a right, follow the road for a short distance and join the trail again on your left.
+As an addition, there is a great view northwards down the FSR (this can be done on the way up or way down).
 Once entering the forest again, you head up the trail again for another 2.3 km where you’ll reach Chadsey Lake.
 Follow the lake trail to the left and keep hugging the lake until you see trail markers where you go left up the mountain; it is easy to miss, as the trail continues around the lake.
-After the turnoff, another 2 km will get you to the summit, where there is a view of the Fraser Valley.
-There is another view of the Fraser Valley on a side trail that branches off north at Chadsey Lake.
-We didn’t do this trail today, but it’s about a 2 km hike to the viewpoint.
+After the turnoff, another 2 km will get you to the summit, where there is a splendid view of the Fraser Valley.

 Trailhead: 49° 07’ 19.8” by 122° 11’ 18.6” (Google Map)